Baxter (TV series)

 Baxter is a Canadian comedy television series produced by Shaftesbury Films, in association with Family Channel.
 The series ran from May 24, 2010, to January 2, 2011, before being cancelled later that year.
+Only 13 episodes of the series were produced.

 Plot

 Baxter is a half-hour live-action comedy that follows student and wannabe comedian Baxter McNab and his friends at Northern Star School of the Arts.